 Târgu Jiu is a city in the Oltenia region in Romania, on the banks of the Jiu River.
 It is known for some of Constantin Brâncuși’s most famous works of art.
 The renowned sculptor was born in Hobița, close to Târgu Jiu.

-In Târgu Jiu, tourists get to see The Table of Silence (Masa Tăcerii), The Gate of the Kiss (Poarta Sărutului), and the Endless Column (Coloana Infinitului).
+In Târgu Jiu, travelers who visit Romania get to see The Table of Silence (Masa Tăcerii), The Gate of the Kiss (Poarta Sărutului), and the Endless Column (Coloana Infinitului).

 42. Jiu Gorge National Park

 Known in Romanian as Defileul Jiului, the area is split between two counties: Gorj and Hunedoara.
 It is an area inhabited by carnivores considered vulnerable in our country, such as brown bears, wolves, lynxes, otters, badgers, and wild cats.
 Defileul Jiului is also home to 701 plant species and 68 butterfly species so it’s quite a special sight when you visit Romania.

 43. Densuș Church